Long-time behavior of 3 dimensional Ricci flow -- B: Evolution of the minimal area of simplicial complexes under Ricci flow: Existence of minimizers of simplicial complexes

 where equality holds for $t = 0$.
 So we obtain that in the barrier sense

 Next we compute the derivative of each term on the left hand side.
 First note that for all $k = m_0 + 1, \ldots, m$

 Next, we estimate the derivatives of the area terms.
-To do this note that for each sufficiently differentiable map $h : D^2 \to M$ the area of $\Phi_t \circ h$ with respect to the metric $g$ is equal to the area of $h$ with respect to the metric $\Phi^*_t (g)$.
-So we can use Lemma \ref{Lem:variationofA} to deduce that for each $j =1, \ldots, n$
+To do this, note that for each sufficiently differentiable map $h : D^2 \to M$ the area of $\Phi_t \circ h$ with respect to the metric $g$ is equal to the area of $h$ with respect to the metric $\Phi^*_t (g)$.
+So we can use Lemma \ref{Lem:variationofA} and the first variation formula for the area to deduce that for each $j =1, \ldots, n$